appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Multi-step-Form-or-Wizard-Using-Tabs.md

 1. Make changes to the Tab widget according to your requirements, like renaming the tabs to `Basic Info`, and `Personal Info`.

-2. On the `Basic Info` tab add a Button widget to allow users to move to the next tab, enable *JS* for the **onClick** event and add:
+2. On the `Basic Info` tab add a Button widget to allow users to move to the next tab, enable *JS* for the **onClick** event of the Button widget, and add:

 ```js
 {{storeValue('defaulttab', 'Personal Info');}}
 ```

-3. Similarly, on the `Personal Info` tab, add a new Button widget that allows users to go back to the previous tab, enable *JS* for the **onClick** event and add:
+3. Similarly, on the `Personal Info` tab, add a new Button widget that allows users to go back to the previous tab, enable *JS* for the **onClick** event of the Button widget, and add:

 ```js
 {{storeValue('defaulttab', 'Basic Info');}}